kitbenjamin/googleEarthImageCollection/README.md

 1. To initiate a new collection region run the install.bat file.
 This will prompt you to name for your region.
 This will then appear as a subdirectory in the *simulations* folder.
 2. Configure your collection region and other parameters- such as the directories to Python, R and Google Earth in the imageCollectionConfig.yml.
 This is in YAML format.
-To get the definitions of all parameters see wiki.
+To get the definitions of all parameters see below.
 3. Run imageCollection.PS1 to collect all required Google Earth images and calculate their view domains.
 See wiki for more info on how to do this.

 ## Features